-How to Reset Fuel Cut Off Switch (Inertia Switch) on Ford Fiesta
+How to Reset Fuel Shut Off Switch (Inertia Switch) on Ford Fiesta and Other Cars

-Engine cranks, but it won’t start.
+Engine cranks, but car won’t start.
 Sound familiar?

-After passing over a bump in a road, speed bump or after a car accident, you could end up with you engine unable to start.
+After passing over a crater in a road, speed bump or after a car accident, you could end up with engine unable to start.

 You might think that there is some major motor damage or malfunction that caused this, but in most cases you only need to reset the fuel cut off switch which was activated by the impact.